dave2k77/fractional-calculus-library/docs/testing_status.rst

 * **Testing**: Help expand test coverage
 * **Examples**: Contribute examples and tutorials

-This comprehensive testing status reflects the current state of the HPFRACC library, which is fully implemented, thoroughly tested, and ready for production use in research and applications.
+This comprehensive testing status reflects the current state of the HPFRACC library, which is thoroughly tested and ready for production use in research and applications.
 """